 In addition to reviewing the online scholarship database, incoming freshmen may want to learn more about the Levine Scholars Program.
-Each year, the Levine Scholars Program awards 15 scholarships to incoming freshmen who present an excellent academic record, demonstrate a commitment to community service, and possess a capacity for ethical leadership.
-The four-year scholarship includes full tuition, room and board, books, a laptop computer, a grant to implement a service project of the scholar's own design, and four summers of experiences that will develop leadership skills, social awareness, and an international perspective.
-The total value of the Levine Scholarship is estimated at $90,000 per in-state student and $140,000 per out-of-state student.Requirements for consideration include:
+The Levine Scholars Program awards 20 scholarships to incoming freshmen who present an excellent academic record, demonstrate a commitment to community service, and possess a capacity for ethical leadership.
+The four-year scholarship includes full tuition, room and board, a grant to implement a service project of the scholar's own design, and four summers of experiences that will develop leadership skills, social awareness, and an international perspective.
+The total value of the Levine Scholarship is estimated at $105,000 per in-state student and $155,000 per out-of-state student.Requirements for consideration include:

 - Students must be applicants for freshman enrollment at UNC Charlotte in a baccalaureate program for the fall term immediately following their high school graduation.

 - Applicants must be U.S. Citizens or Permanent Residents.

 - Interested students should demonstrate a commitment to community service, hold an academic record that reflects a sustained passion for knowledge and possess a capacity for ethical leadership.

 - Seniors must receive a nomination from their high school counselor by October 15.
 Nominations will be accepted starting on August 25.
 School counselors should submit nominations here.

 - Once nominated, nominees will receive access to the supplemental application via email.
 The Levine Scholars Supplemental Application must be completed and submitted online by November 8.